Some people tout holistic learning as a solution to boredom and a lack of engagement amongst students.

 This is true.
 There are many ways to do this and I recall in Germany how schools helped young people learn to wash dishes so they could help complete the same tasks at home.

-There is also the dimension of bringing creativity, critical thinking and collaborating with others to learning.
-In this sense, a greater sense of engagement is inevitable, even with boring topics.
+There are also the dimensions of bringing creativity, critical thinking, logical thinking and collaborating with others to learning.
+In this sense of rounding out how your learn, a greater sense of engagement is inevitable, even with boring topics.

 However, here’s where I would propose an alternative definition to holistic learning, one from the past that we cannot allow to be eroded completely away.